boolka/vscode-tabster/README.md

 ## Known Issues

+> If you have any problems with extension especially when comes new update clear extension cache and reload application.
+In extra case roll back version and clear all tab groups then reload and update version back.

 - Not all tabs can be saved (some media files).
 - Saving/activating tab groups takes long time to go.